pixel-shift/documentation/source/api/introduction.rst

     console.log(JSON.stringify(apiResponse, null, 2));

-**Please Note:** Line 5 in the above code is only required for Node.js clients.
+**Please Note:** Line 5 in the above code is only required for Node.js clients (see our `example in github <https://github.com/pixel-shift/node-js-client/blob/master/client/index.js>`_ for the implementation of :code:`addTypeDiscriminatorsToBatch`).

-The response will indicate success or, if unsuccessful, the reason that the submission has failed.
+The response will indicate success or, if a non-2xx HTTP status is returned, the reason that the submission has failed.
+See :code:`BatchStartReportResponse` in our :webroot:`swagger documentation <swagger/index.html#model-BatchStartReportResponse>`.